enketo/blog/_posts/2014-01-09-likert-widget.md

 This brand new feature was sponsored by [WHO](http://who.int) through Ona.

-Happy Likert scaling and please let us know if you discover bugs or issues on certain devices or browsers!
+Happy Likert scaling!

+{% include feedback.md %}